-For more informations about robotic deburring of metal parts, contact us !
+For more information about robotic deburring of metal parts, please contact us!

 The application is designed to remove the burrs that make parts dangerous to handle, and also to round off sharp edges.
 This result is achieved by selecting and using abrasives that are applied with a motor spindle that sweeps across all the profiles.
 The tool trajectory strategy combined with the abrasive’s natural compliance gives the expected result in terms of dimensions, regularity of shape and cycle time.